 Cybersecurity is a key risk that needs to be actively managed by businesses in Canada and around the world.
 Cyberattacks, and the criminals who perpetrate them, are continually evolving the sophistication of how they target and who they target.
+The risk of cyberattacks, particularly state-sponsored attacks, remain at heightened levels.
+The Canada Centre for Cybersecurity, in its National Cyber Threat Assessment 2023-2024, stated that the greatest cybersecurity threats posed to Canada were from state-sponsored attacks from Russia, Iran, China and North Korea.

-The risk of cyberattacks, particularly state-sponsored attacks, have remained elevated as a result of conflict in Europe.
-It is critical that businesses protect against financial fraud, the loss of sensitive data and the disruption of business operations, and ensure the protection, safety and security of their guests.
+It is critical that businesses protect against financial fraud, the loss of sensitive data and the disruption of business operations, and ensure the protection, safety, and security of their guests.
 A successful attack against the Company's critical network infrastructure and supporting system, or on that of the Company's key suppliers, could compromise the Company's confidential information, as well as the trust that stakeholders have in the Company's ability to hold and secure sensitive data and information, along with creating physical safety risks.
-Those attacks may result in negative consequences, including remediation costs, loss of revenue, litigation and reputational damage.
+Those attacks may result in negative consequences, including remediation costs, loss of revenue, litigation, and reputational damage.